This is a potential security issue, you are being redirected to https://csrc.nist.gov.

 It is challenging to implement a secure and reliable randomness beacon matching the devised reference.
 Ensuring a reliable production of timely randomness requires understanding the functioning of the Beacon engine and its interface with associated machinery.
 Enabling the retrieval of any past pulse and associated information requires implementing and maintaining a high-availability public online interface.

-The NIST Randomness Beacon is available online at https://beacon.nist.gov/home
+The NIST Randomness Beacon is available online at NIST Randomness Beacon

 The following image is a high-level depiction of some components of the Beacon service.
-We may soon integrate in the NIST Beacon a PML-developed quantum RNG (identified in the figure as #3) based on quantum detection.
+The NIST Beacon integrates a PML-developed quantum-RNG (identified in the figure as #3) based on photon detection.

 We plan to develop guidance about the usage of Beacon-issued randomness.
 A few examples are given in the reference for randomness beacons.